-Two recent reports on the cost to the economy of late payments and the inability to take payments by card have again shown the potential as well as the need for low-cost and flexible mobile point of sale devices, such as those offered by iZettle, Payleven and SumUp.
-This analysis shows how mPOS systems may help alleviate these two related problems problems in the UK economy: the inability to take payments and late payments.
+Two recent reports on the cost to the economy of late payments and the inability to take payments by card have again shown the potential and need for low-cost and flexible mobile point of sale devices, such as those offered by iZettle and SumUp.
+This analysis shows how mPOS systems may help alleviate these two related problems in the UK economy: the inability to take payments, and late payments.

 Late payments endemic in the UK

-However, the problem of late payments is not exclusively limited to that sector but a problem throughout the entire economy.
-While accepting credit card payments instead of invoicing will not be the solution in all circumstances, at a certain level such as an individual tradesman or even an SME carrying out any type of work, encouraging the use of credit card as a means of payment using a simple mPOS system like iZettle or Payleven for example, could avoid the issue of late payments altogether.
+However, the problem of late payments is not exclusively limited to that sector, but a problem throughout the entire economy.
+While accepting credit card payments instead of invoicing will not be the solution in all circumstances, at a certain level like an individual tradesman or even an SME carrying out any type of work, encouraging the use of credit card as a means of payment through a simple mPOS system could avoid the issue of late payments altogether.

 £30 billion in late payments